-As part of your business activities you may decide to import or export your supplies or products.
+As part of your business activities, you may decide to import or export your products or services.
 In order to bring goods and services into Canada or send them to other countries, you need to be aware of the regulations for importing and exporting, including:

 - Registering for an import-export account